Calcium lactate: Preparation

 Calcium lactate can be prepared by the reaction of lactic acid with calcium carbonate or calcium hydroxide.

 Since the 19th century, the salt has been obtained industrially by fermentation of carbohydrates in the presence of calcium mineral sources such as calcium carbonate or calcium hydroxide.
 Fermentation may produce either D or L lactate, or a racemic mixture of both, depending on the type of organism used.

 Uses

 Medicine

 Calcium lactate has several uses in human and veterinary medicine.

-Calcium lactate is used in medicine as an antacid.

 It is also used to treat hypocalcaemia (calcium deficiencies).
 It can be absorbed at various pHs, thus it does not need to be taken with food.
 However, in this use it has been found to be less convenient than calcium citrate.
+Calcium lactate contains 13% elemental calcium.

 In the early 20th century, oral administration of calcium lactate dissolved in water (but not in milk or tablets) was found to be effective in prevention of tetany in humans and dogs with parathyroid insufficiency or who underwent parathyroidectomy.

 The compound is also found in some mouth washes and toothpaste as an anti-tartar agent.

 Calcium lactate (or other calcium salts) is an antidote for soluble fluoride ingestion and hydrofluoric acid.

+While aqueous solutions of calcium lactate exhibit a slightly basic (above 7) pH due to the slight hydrolysis of lactate ions, calcium lactate is not used in medicine as an antacid.
+The reasons lie in its chemical properties and physiological behavior in the gastrointestinal tract.
+Calcium lactate has insufficient acid-neutralizing capacity caused by its weak base formation.
+The lactate ion (C3H5O3−) is the conjugate base of lactic acid, which is a weak acid.
+When calcium lactate dissolves in water, it releases lactate ions that can slightly increase the pH of the aqueous solution.
+The degree of hydroxide ion (OH−) generation through lactate ion hydrolysis is minimal, making the solution only mildly basic.

+Calcium lactate is more soluble in water compared to other calcium salts such as calcium citrate or carbonate, leading to quicker absorption in the small intestine rather than reacting in the stomach.
+The slight increase in pH from calcium lactate is rapidly buffered by the stomach's acidic environment, as such, it does not provide the rapid pH shift needed to relieve symptoms of hyperacidity.
+As such, the role of calcium lactate is to supply calcium ions to the body—a source of bioavailable calcium.
+Calcium lactate is a well-absorbed and generally safe form of calcium supplementation that does not interfere with digestion.
+Its properties allow it to be used effectively without disrupting normal gastrointestinal function, making it suitable for individuals seeking to increase their calcium intake without affecting their digestive processes.
+Calcium lactate does not interact significantly with digestive enzymes or other components of the gastrointestinal tract.
+It dissolves and releases calcium ions that are absorbed in the small intestine without affecting the digestion of proteins, carbohydrates, or fats.